mmfrenkel/TicTacToeGame/README.md

   "isDraw": false
 }
 ```
 * `GET /joingame`: Allows player 2 to join the gameboard, assigns whatever piece player 1 did not take, and redirects player 2 to their game board.
-This offically allows the game to commence, as the updated gameboard is broadcast to both users.
+This offically allows the game to commence, as the updated gameboard configuration is broadcast to both users.
 * `POST /move/:playerId`: Allows a player specified by their `playerId` to make a move on the gameboard, where the move itself is specified in the following format:`x=0&y=0`, where this specifies a move to (0, 0).
-Once the player has made a move, erronous moves are reported back to the user and updates to the gameboard are broadcast to both users.
+Once the player has made a move, erronous moves are reported back to the user and updates to the gameboard configuration are broadcast to both users.

 ### Development